cloudwookiee/aws-eks-python/README.md

 # aws-eks-python
-deploy a simple Python web app asks for namr and city, and stores data in MongoDB
+Deploy a simple Python web app asks for namr and city, and stores data in MongoDB